 Congressional Primaries

-I am also the edtior of the Handbook of Primary Elections, scheduled to be published by Routledge in March 2018.
+I’m also the author of Congressional Primary Elections, a historical account of congressional primaries and the literature on them, published in 2014, and designed for classroom use.
+And I’m the editor of the Handbook of Primary Elections, published by Routledge in 2018.
 The book’s 27 chapters include discussions of primary election voting and outcomes, the history of primary elections, presidential primaries, the use of primaries in other countries, and evaluations of primary election reforms.

 Here is a sampling of the media coverage of Getting Primaried: